-Last updated in October 2013
+Last updated in May 2014

 Although Costa Rica’s political and economic as well as cultural affinities are largely with the United States, the cultural sector is an important component of German-Costa Rican relations.
 Partly in response to the growing U.S. influence, particularly in the mass media, Costa Ricans continue to be very interested in European culture.
 The German Embassy supports activities that foster intercultural exchange between Costa Rica and Germany from the so-called Small Culture Fund.

-An important part of Germany’s cultural work is promoting the German Colegio Humboldt, an International School with a total of 913 students and kindergarten children, ten seconded teachers and five federal programme teachers.
+An important part of Germany’s cultural work is promoting the German Colegio Humboldt, an International School with a total of around 950 students and kindergarten children, ten seconded teachers and five federal programme teachers.
 In October 2008, four partner schools were admitted to the Schools: Partners for the Future initiative, which is funded by the Federal Foreign Office and Germany’s cultural intermediaries.